lvermeulen/HttpProblemDetails/README.md

 ##Usage:

-Implement interface IHttpProblemDetailException in your exceptions.
-This requires implementing interface IHttpProblemDetail which carries the fields required by the RFC.
+Implement interface IHttpProblemDetailException in your exceptions, which is an exception with an IHttpProblemDetail.
+The IHttpProblemDetail carries the fields required by the RFC and will be rendered in your HTTP response.

 The tests use exception InsufficientCashException with problem detail InsufficientCashProblem following the example in the RFC.